Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Metatables.md

 Sets the metatable to the given table; Returns a `table`.

 - `tab` - The table to be used inside a metatable
+- `metatable` - The metatable to be used.

 ### getmetatable(tab:Table)
 Gets the metatable to the given table; Returns a `table`.